tdevere/ADO_DNS_LABS/labs/lab2/README.md

 # Lab 2: Private Endpoint Connectivity

+## 📧 Background Story

+> **Read the full scenario:** [SCENARIO.md](SCENARIO.md)

+You are Jordan Chen, DevOps Engineer at Contoso HealthTech Solutions.
+Three weeks after resolving the DNS A record issue (Lab 1), the pipeline is failing again with Key Vault access timeouts.
+This time DNS resolution looks correct (returns the private IP), but the agent still cannot establish a connection to the Key Vault private endpoint.

+Your manager wants you to follow the Azure Support troubleshooting workflow systematically before escalating to a support case.

+---

-## 🎯 Overview
+## 🎯 Your Mission

-This exercise simulates a network connectivity failure where private endpoint access becomes unreliable.
-Your deployment pipeline intermittently fails to reach Azure Key Vault, despite infrastructure appearing properly configured.
-You'll need to investigate DNS resolution, network paths, and access policies to identify the root cause.

-> Tip: As a support engineer, remember the pipeline error is a symptom, not the root cause.
-Infrastructure issues (like DNS) often surface first as application failures (Key Vault access).

-## 🌍 Real-World Scenario

-**Tuesday, 10:00 AM:** Your deployment pipeline suddenly fails with timeout errors accessing Azure Key Vault.
-The infrastructure team confirms "nothing changed" overnight.
-Private DNS zones exist, the private endpoint shows healthy status in the portal, and the agent VM can ping other resources without issue.

-**What you observe:**
-- Pipeline fails to retrieve secrets from Key Vault
-- No obvious errors in Azure Portal
-- Private endpoint resource shows "Succeeded" state
-- DNS infrastructure appears intact

-**Your task:**
-- Investigate why private endpoint connectivity is broken
-- Use DNS and network diagnostic tools to narrow scope
-- Identify which layer(s) of the network stack are failing
-- No one documented the change

-**Your mission:** Figure out why DNS is returning the public IP and restore private connectivity.
+Investigate why the build agent cannot reach the Key Vault private endpoint despite DNS resolving correctly to the private IP address.
+Validate the Private DNS zone VNet links and network path to identify the root cause.

 > **Real-World Context**
 > This happens when a new application team spins up a VNet and assumes they can use the "centrally managed" Private DNS Zone, but forgets to link it.
 Or when an IaC pipeline runs in a different order than expected, creating the zone before the link.
 The confusing part?
-DNS "works" – it just returns the wrong answer (public IP).
-Traffic might succeed if public access is enabled, masking the misconfiguration.
+DNS resolution "works" (returns an IP), but network connectivity fails because the VNet cannot actually route to that private IP.

 ## 🏗️ Lab Architecture